-The new multimillion-pound theatre complex at Maidstone Hospital, part of Maidstone and Tunbridge Wells NHS Trust (MTW), will provide three operating theatres and 24 dedicated surgical beds to patients undergoing planned orthopaedic surgery for arthritic conditions and soft tissue injuries affecting the bones and joints.
+A new multimillion-pound theatre complex at Maidstone Hospital will provide three operating theatres and 24 dedicated surgical beds to patients undergoing planned orthopaedic surgery for arthritic conditions and soft tissue injuries affecting the bones and joints.

-Once complete, the building will be known as the Kent and Medway Orthopaedic Centre.
-The Centre will treat patients from across the region and will increase the Trust’s capacity for planned surgical procedures.
+Once complete, the building will be known as the Kent and Medway Orthopaedic Centre and will treat patients from across the region, increasing the Trust’s capacity for planned surgical procedures.

-The site will be located separately from the main hospital building and Emergency Department.
-This will enable the new Centre to focus on specially designed care for patients, helping to deliver many more operations and reducing the length of time patients stay in hospital.
+The Centre will be located separately from the main Hospital building and the Emergency Department.
+This will enable the Centre to focus on specially designed care for patients, helping to deliver many more operations and reducing the length of time patients stay in hospital.